BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 As a developer, you are not directly responsible for the design of your project, but it is very important that you understand it.
 The best developers are those that can help the team bridge the gap between a skeleton outlining an idea, and a real, written, and usable application.
 Write three to five sentences explaining each of the following questions:

 **What problem does this application solve?**
 Cadence is an enterprise SaaS application that allows supervisors to schedule their employees’ shifts at work.
 It enables managers to see their employees’ availability and paid time off at a glance.
 It also allows employees to see their own shifts and PTO, as well as to make PTO requests.

-**Who are your competitors and how do they solve this problem?
-List at least three.**
+**Who are your competitors and how do they solve this problem?**

 1. Sling: Sling is a design-led shift scheduling SaaS product priced at $2 / user / month.
 Its core functionality includes shift scheduling, clock-in and -out, and labor costing.
 Notably,